hive-mind-fs/hive-mind/README.md

 npm start
 ```

-On the left panel, click “Run on iOS simulator”
+On the left panel, click “Run on iOS simulator”.

+You may have to download Xcode.
+Refer to errors in Expo DevTools console. running at http://localhost:19002

 When you make changes to the code, they will automatically show up in the simulator.